Corporate Governance

 Environment

 The Company is conscious of the environmental impact of the industries that its business units operate in.
 We seek to mitigate and minimise the Company’s impact on the environment through practices and procedures appropriate to each business unit.
-Nettl Systems for example offers biodegradable products and recycled options to its customers and previously invested in technologies to reduce its energy consumption such as voltage optimisation equipment.
+Nettl Systems for example offers biodegradable products and recycled options to its customers.

-- EMBED EFFECTIVE RISK MANAGEMENT, CONSIDERING BOTH OPPORTUNITIES AND THREATS, THROUGHOUT THE ORGANISATION
+- EMBED EFFECTIVE RISK MANAGEMENT, INTERNAL CONTROLS AND ASSURANCE ACTIVITIES, CONSIDERING BOTH OPPORTUNITIES AND THREATS, THROUGHOUT THE ORGANISATION

-Principal risks and uncertainties faced by the Group are set out in the Financial Review section of this report on page 26.
+Principal risks and uncertainties faced by the Group are set out on page 28 of the Group’s 2025 Annual Report.

 The Board is responsible for establishing and maintaining the Company’s system of internal control, which is designed to meet the particular needs of the Company and mitigate the risks to which it is exposed.
 Such a system is designed to manage these risks, to provide reasonable, but not absolute, assurance against material misstatement or loss, and to maintain proper accounting records to ensure the integrity of the financial information used within the business and for external publication.